 To maximize your learning, it is essential that you read the text prior to each class meeting.
 The ideas in this course require thinking about and getting used to, which is possible only with multiple exposures to the material.
 Also, the readings can be difficult---so be patient.
 Finally, the concepts build on each other, so you must stay current.
 Please make up any missed classes on your own or with help from your colleagues.

 Professionalism: Professional conduct is built upon the idea of mutual respect.
 Such conduct entails (but is not necessarily limited to):

-The final will be cumulative, but it will be more heavily weighted towards material that has not yet been tested.
-The final exam will be at a UNIFORM time with the other sections of CS439.
-(Not the time listed in this page.)
-The date could be as late as Tuesday, May 13.
-The Registrar will publish uniform final exam dates in early April.
+The final will be cumulative, but it may be more heavily weighted towards material that has not yet been tested.
+The final exam will be at a UNIFORM time with the other sections of CS439 and not the time listed on the registrar's tentative schedule.
+The date could be as late as Wednesday, Dec 14.
+The Registrar usually publishes uniform final exam dates in early November.

 iClicker Participation: iClicker participation is measured in your answers to iClicker questions, so bring your iClicker with you to lecture.
 In order to receive iClicker credit for a given day you MUST:

 You are required to attend class, and you are responsible for knowing or learning any material presented in class.
 If you must miss class, you are not required to inform the instructor, but you are responsible for learning any material you missed.
 The instructor posts detailed notes for each class on the course web site, but classes are interactive, so the actual discussion may depart from the notes.
 The best way to know what actually happened in a class is to be there and participate; if you must miss a class, you should study the notes carefully and perhaps talk to your colleagues about the technical topics discussed and what points were particularly emphasized.

 Use of laptops, phones, or other digital devices during lecture results in the forfeiture of iClicker participation points.